Dragon-Gaming-Platforms/Web-OS/README.md

 WebVM is a server-less virtual environment running fully client-side in HTML5/WebAssembly.
 It's designed to be Linux ABI-compatible.
 It runs an unmodified Debian distribution including many native development toolchains.

 WebVM is powered by the CheerpX virtualization engine, and enables safe, sandboxed client-side execution of x86 binaries on any browser.
-CheerpX includes an x86-to-WebAssembly JIT compiler, a virtual block-based file system, and a Linux syscall emulator.
+CheerpX includes an2x86-to-WebAssembly JIT compiler, a virtual block-based file system, and a Linux syscall emulator.

 ## Table of Contents